Chart Color Schemes

 Windsor - Bligh Park's population is younger than the national pattern

-Windsor - Bligh Park has a median age of 35 years, which is slightly younger than Greater Sydney's 37 years and somewhat younger than the national average of 38 years.
-The 55-64 age group constitutes 12.3% of its population, higher than in Greater Sydney, while the 35-44 age group makes up 13.2%, lower than in Greater Sydney.
-Between 2021 and present, the 35-44 age group has increased from 12.3% to 13.2% of the population, whereas the 45-54 age group has decreased from 12.2% to 11.0%.
-Population forecasts for 2041 suggest significant demographic shifts in Windsor - Bligh Park.
-The 75-84 age cohort is projected to rise substantially by 555 people (79%), from 702 to 1,258.
-Notably, the combined 65+ age groups will account for 94% of total population growth, indicating an aging demographic profile in the area.
-Conversely, both the 15-24 and 0-4 age groups are expected to decrease in number.
+Windsor - Bligh Park has a median age of 35 years, which is slightly younger than Greater Sydney's 37 years and the national average of 38 years.
+The 55-64 age group comprises 12.3% of the population compared to Greater Sydney, while the 35-44 cohort makes up 13.2%.
+Between 2021 and present, the 35-44 age group has increased from 12.3% to 13.2%, whereas the 45-54 cohort has decreased from 12.2% to 11.0%.
+By 2041, population forecasts indicate significant demographic changes for Windsor - Bligh Park.
+The 75-84 age group is projected to rise substantially by 555 people (79%), from 702 to 1,258.
+Notably, the combined 65+ age groups will account for 94% of total population growth, reflecting the area's aging demographic profile.
+In contrast, both the 15-24 and 0-4 age groups are expected to decrease in number.